brunoeris/Single-Page-AngularJS/README.md

 Single-Page-AngularJS
 =====================

-A single page app with AngularJS
+A simple SPA with AngularJS

-This is my first test with AngularJS

 url: https://angularjs.org/